Filfla

 Filfla is a mostly barren, uninhabited islet 4.5 km south of Malta, and is the most southerly point of the Maltese Archipelago.
 Filflett, a rocky islet some 101 m southwest of Filfla, has the southernmost point of Malta.
-The name is believed to come from felfel, the Arabic for a peppercorn.
+The name is believed to come from felfel, the Arabic word for peppercorn.
 Prior to the 17th century, nautical maps of Malta typically referred to the island as simply 'Pepper' island.

 Environment

-Filfla has an area of 3.7282 ha with a 988 m long coastline.
-It is a crumbling flat-topped limestone plateau surrounded by 60 m high cliffs.
-Three species of seabirds breed on the islet: the European storm petrel (with an estimated 5000 – 8000 pairs), Cory's shearwater (c.
+Filfla has an area of 3.7282 ha with a 988 m coastline.
+It is a crumbling flat-topped limestone plateau surrounded by 60 m cliffs.
+Three species of seabirds breed on the islet: the European storm petrel (with an estimated 5000–8000 pairs), Cory's shearwater (c.
 200 pairs) and yellow-legged gull (c.
 130 pairs).
 The island has been identified as an Important Bird Area (IBA) by BirdLife International, principally because of the storm petrel colony.
 A type of wall lizard (Podarcis filfolensis ssp. filfolensis) and door snail (Lampedusa imitatrix gattoi) are endemic to Filfla.
 A large wild leek, growing up to 2 m high, also occurs.
 Access to Filfla is only possible for educational or scientific purposes, subject to prior permission from the Environment and Resources Authority.

 History

 Lone Island, also called the island of Filfla, was possibly sacred to the Neolithic inhabitants of Malta, who built the temples of Ħaġar Qim and Mnajdra on the Maltese coast opposite the islet.

 The only known permanent structure on the island was a chapel built inside a cave in 1343, which was destroyed by an earthquake in 1856 that also sank part of the island.
 A map of Malta dating back to 1798 shows a fort, a lighthouse and a monastery with a chapel on Filfla.

 Until 1971 the Royal Navy and Royal Air Force used the island for target practice, and spent cartridges from these bombardments can still be found on Filfla today.
 It became a bird reserve in 1980.
 The Filfla Natural Reserve Act, enacted in 1988, provided for further restrictions on access and use, including a prohibition on fishing within one nautical mile (1.9 km) around the island due to the possibility of encountering unexploded ordnance.

 Maltese Government notice 173 of 1990 once again permitted fishing within the one-mile zone.

 Filfla was invoked in a territorial dispute over the continental shelf between Libya and Malta.
 The case was adjudicated by the International Court of Justice in 1985 essentially by ignoring the islet from the calculations.

+A substantial piece of the island was eroded during Storm Harry in January 2026, potentially threatening key seabird habitat.